 Instead of training FINTA* individuals to fit into a patriarchal world, cis men and FINTA* individuals will learn and reflect together, through targeted workshops – both in gender-homogeneous and mixed groups – on how to create inclusive and just structures in academia.

-To understand what students need today to pursue an academic career and ensure the new mentoring program can respond to the needs of the student body from the start, workshops will be held:
+To understand what students need today to pursue an academic career and ensure the new mentoring program can respond to the needs of the student body from the start, workshops were held.

 Here you can find application forms, more information on Womentoring, and reports on the programme.